Brexit and West Cheshire

 On 23 June 2016 a majority of people within the United Kingdom voted to leave the European Union following a nationwide referendum.
 Nationally 51.9 per cent of voters opted to leave the EU, and 48.9 per cent voted to remain.

 As a result of this vote and subsequent extension agreements, the UK is scheduled to leave the European Union at 11pm on Thursday 31 October 2019.

-In Cheshire West and Chester, the result was 50.7 per cent voting to remain, and 49.3 per cent voting to leave, with 193,537 votes cost across the borough.
+In Cheshire West and Chester, the result was 50.7 per cent voting to leave, and 49.3 per cent voting to remain, with 193,537 votes cost across the borough.